 "Average" is a hard term to define.
 Various studies have classified the average Canadian family in different ways, with widely varying spending amounts as a result.
 Canada employs a progressive system of taxation, meaning that those with higher incomes are taxed at a higher rate.

-One way to look at health care costs would be to base it off of the median earners of the country.
+One way to look at health care costs would be to base them off on the median earners of the country.

 Median earners bring home just under $70,000 a year in income.
 They then pay a little under $6,000 a year for access to public health care.
 This doesn't account for private spending outside of the normal, federal-funded access.